 The important feature of the Chirikov standard map is its periodicity in spacial coordinate (of phase) x.
-The cases with several kick harmonics have been considered for various map extensions (see e.g. [4, 5, 12, 18]) but all of them had periodicity in x.
-The important example of the map with several harmonics is the generalized Kepler map which provides an approximate description of the Halley map dynamics in the Solar System [19] (see also [11] for Refs. and extensions).
-In this system Jupiter gives an effective kick in energy of the Halley comet when it passes through its perihelion.
-This kick function contains several sine-harmonics of Jupiter rotational phase since the comet perihelion distance is inside the Jupiter orbit.
-However, other planets, especially Saturn, also give a kick change of comet energy.
-Since the frequencies of other planets are generally not commensurate with the Jupiter rotation frequency we have a situation where the kick function depends at least on two phases with incommensurate frequencies.
-Thus it is important to analyze the incommensurate extensions of the Chirikov standard map.
+The cases with several kick harmonics have been considered for various map extensions (see, e.g., Refs.
+[4,5,12,18]), but all of them had periodicity in x.
+The important example of the map with several harmonics is the generalized Kepler map which provides an approximate description of Halley's map dynamics in the solar system [19] (see also Ref.
+[11] for references and extensions).
+In this system, Jupiter gives an effective kick in the energy of Halley's comet when it passes through its perihelion.
+This kick function contains several sine harmonics of Jupiter's rotational phase since the comet perihelion distance is inside the Jovian orbit.
+However, other planets, especially Saturn, also give a kick change in comet energy.
+Since the frequencies of other planets are generally not commensurate with the Jovian rotation frequency, we have a situation where the kick function depends, at least, on two phases with incommensurate frequencies.
+Thus, it is important to analyze the incommensurate extensions of the Chirikov standard map.

-The simplest model is the incommensurate standard (i-standard) map which we investigate in this work:

-$$\bar{p} = p + K_1 \sin x + K_2 \sin \nu x$$ $$\bar{x} = x + \bar{p} \tag{4}$$ where ν is a generic irrational number, and K_1 , K_2 are amplitudes of two incommensurate kick harmonics.
-Here the coordinate domain is $-\infty < x < \infty$ corresponding to dynamics of atoms in an incommensurate optical lattice.
-For $K_1 = 0$ or $K_2 = 0$ the model is reduced to the map (1).
-We consider here the case of the golden mean value $\nu = (\sqrt{5} - 1)/2 = 0.618...$.
+The simplest model is the incommensurate standard (i-standard) map which we investigate in this paper, where ν is a generic irrational number and K_1, K_2 are amplitudes of two incommensurate kick harmonics.
+Here, the coordinate domain is $-\infty < x < \infty$ corresponding to dynamics of atoms in an incommensurate optical lattice.
+For $K_1 = 0$ or $K_2 = 0$, the model is reduced to the map (1).
+We consider here the case of the golden mean value of $\nu = (\sqrt{5} - 1)/2 = 0.618 \cdots$.